2003 San Diego Chargers season: Preseason

+Regular season

 Schedule

 In addition to their regular games with AFC West rivals, the Chargers played teams from the AFC North and NFC North as per the schedule rotation, and also played intraconference games against the Jaguars and the Dolphins based on divisional positions from 2002.

 Oddly, this season marked the first time that the Chargers played the Jaguars, despite that team existing since 1995.
 This occurred due to old NFL scheduling formulas in place prior to 2002, whereby teams had no rotating schedule opposing members of other divisions within their own conference, but played interdivisional conference games according to position within a season’s table.
 The Chargers played the Tennessee Titans only once during this period (in 1998) but played the Bengals five times during these years.

 In preceding years, even longer gaps between two teams playing each other had occurred.
 For instance the Jets never opposed the Cardinals between 1979 and 1995 inclusive.

 The Week 8 home game against the Miami Dolphins was relocated to Sun Devil Stadium in Tempe, Arizona due to a massive wildfire that turned Qualcomm Stadium into an evacuation site.

 Note: Intra-division opponents are in bold text.